stepheny-o/data-analysis-portfolio/customer-churn-analysis/README.md

 # Customer Churn Analysis

 ## Business Context
-Customer churn directly impacts revenue and long-term growth.
-Before building predictive models, it is critical to clearly define what churn means from a business perspective and how insights will support decision-making.
+Customer churn directly impacts revenue and long term growth.
+Before building predictive models, it is critical to clearly define what churn means from a business perspective and how insights will support decision making.

 This project focuses on **exploratory data analysis (EDA)** to understand churn behavior and identify key patterns that can inform retention strategies.